 >> Revelation of His identity –

-is knowledge from God that we understand by the Spirit in order to overcome
+This knowledge from God we understand by the Spirit we use to overcome

-the world, the flesh and the devil, and the best way to ask God for a
+the world, the flesh and the devil.
+One way to ask God for a

-revelation of these things is through memorization of Scripture.
-These words
+revelation of His word is through memorization of Scripture.
+His word

 should be always on the tip of your tongue, that we be ready and able to